X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter23/continuous_integration_en.md

 ## Automation

-It’s well known that automating development-related tasks saves engineering resour‐ ces in the long run.
+It’s well known that automating development-related tasks saves engineering resources in the long run.
 Intuitively, because we automate processes by defining them as code, peer review when changes are checked in will reduce the probability of error.
 Of course, automated processes, like any other software, will have bugs; but when imple‐ mented effectively, they are still faster, easier, and more reliable than if they were attempted manually by engineers.

 CI, specifically, automates the *build* and *release* processes, with a Continuous Build and Continuous Delivery.
 Continuous testing is applied throughout, which we’ll look at in the next section.